magbanum/Python-Community-Discussions/README.md

 - Showcase you previous works as a motivation for others and get feedback from experts.
 - Resources to get you started and sharpening the skills.
 - And lot of things coming from you.
+- Feel Free to Ask anything without any hesitation.

 <h3 align=center>